Food - food groups - info for kids

 - fibre, which helps move the food along through your gut (intestines).

-Lots of vegetables are very good for you, and there are lots of different ones around.
+Lots of vegetables and legumes are very good for you, and there are lots of different ones around.

 You need 4 or 5 servings of these every day.

 There are heaps of different fruits, including canned and dried, so it is pretty easy to eat plenty.

 You need 2 or 3 servings every day.

 This group (sometimes called dairy products) is pretty important for growing kids.

 You need 2 to 4 servings every day.

 poultry, fish, beans, eggs, nuts and legumes

 Did you notice that some of these foods were also in another group?

 This group is just as important to keep you healthy, but you can see from the size of the serving on the plate that your body needs less of them than vegetables and carbohydrates.